stencho/Swoop/readme.md

 ## Swoop

 A set of UI elements and systems to manage them, for creating user interfaces.
 Allows for building things like debug overlays, editor UIs, or even entire applications (a questionable idea).
-Absolutely not immediate mode.
-Hella state.

-Everything is implemented as small ProFont and extreme minimalist 1px bright-lines-on-dark-backgrounds, because I first used bbLean at a formative age.
-The goal is to eventually make it possible to globally 'swap out' important parts of different elements- for example, assigning textures for a button's standard, mouseover, and clicked states, to effectively "skin" all buttons belonging to a UIElementManager.
-Until at least most elements are implemented and working though, 20/20 vision or better only.
+I intend to implement an invalidation rendering system eventually, but right now there are much bigger performance issues which need to be addressed

+Everything is implemented as small ProFont and extreme minimalist 1px bright-lines-on-dark-backgrounds, inspired by BlackBox/bbLean.

 This project will not work as-is and requires MGRawInputLib from [MGRawInput](https://github.com/stencho/MGRawInput) (for handling input and additional things, such as window dragging/resizing and threaded input handling)